nvdaaddons/DevGuide/readme.md

 Check if a global plugin which uses the command is installed.
 First, remove the global plugin and try again.

 Q. How can I use Win32 API in my add-on or object?
 There is a document written by an add-on developer which talks about using Win32 API in your add-on.
+Select [this link][4] to view this document.

 Q. How can I create dialogs in my add-on?
 You need to import two modules: GUI (import gui) and WXPython (import wx).